srcole/srcole.github.io/_posts/2020-01-26-income-inequality-census.markdown

 mathjax: true
 ---

 Income inequality is one of the biggest problems in our society.
-It’s pretty messed up that there are so many people struggling to meet basic needs and having a hard life, while many of us live in relative luxury because we were lucky enough to have the skills that industries value (and/or be born into wealthy families).
+It’s pretty messed up that there are so many people struggling to meet basic needs and having a hard life, while many of us live in relative luxury because we were lucky enough to be inclined in the skills that industries value (and/or be born into wealthy families).

 I had heard that “income inequality is getting worse,” but I never really had a quantified perspective of it.
-Therefore, I downloaded some data from the [Census](https://www.census.gov/data/tables/2019/demo/income-poverty/p60-266.html) and visualized it below.
-Overall, it seems like "the rich get richer, and the poor ~get poorer~ stay about the same."
+Therefore, I downloaded some [data from the Census Bureau](https://www.census.gov/data/tables/2019/demo/income-poverty/p60-266.html) and visualized it below.
+Overall, it seems like "the rich get richer, and the poor <strike>get poorer</strike> stay about the same."
 The most prominent trends are:
-- The 90th percentile of households now earn 13x more than the 10th percentile of households, and 3x more than the median household.
+- The 90th percentile of households now earn 13x that of the 10%, and 3x that of the median household.
-- Over the past 4 decades, incomes have increased more rapidly (in both relative and absolute terms) for the more wealthy households
+- Over the past 40 years, incomes have increased more rapidly (in both relative and absolute terms) for the more wealthy households.
     - While the inflation-adjusted income of the 90th percentile has increased 14% in the past 10 years, the income of the 10th percentile of the population has only increased by 3%.
 - The official poverty rate has fluctuated over the past 40 years between 12% and 15%, and as of 2018, we are in a relatively good period (11.8% poverty rate).
 - The southern states have the greatest rates of poverty (Louisiana and Mississippi have poverty rates of 20%).
 New Hampshire has the lowest poverty rate (6%).